chainluber/hugo-product-launch-kickstart/content/_index.md

 ---
-header_brand: A New Motorcycle Chain Luber
+header_brand: The No Mess Chain Luber
-header_tagline_paragraph: 'We''re hard at work developing a brand new fluid application technology that will completely change the way your lubricate your motorcycle, quad or dirtbike chains.
-Chain Luber is cleaner, faster and more efficient than anything else on the market. '
+header_tagline_paragraph: We're hard at work developing a brand new chain wax/spray lube applicator that will completely change the way your maintain your chain.
+Chain Luber (TM) is cleaner, faster and more efficient than anything else on the market.
+  Guaranteed!
 header_button_cta:
   url: "#contact-form"
-  title: Pre Order Here
+  title: Order Now
 header_button_more:
-  url: "#the-future---today"
+  url: "#/pexels-photo-2662134.jpeg"
-  title: Why this is awesome?
+  title: Why?
-teaser_image: "/122.jpg"
+teaser_image: "/125.jpg"

 ---
 # Wanna try it out?